Nexusdecode/blogger2jekyll/README.md

 data, as this provides better pre-processing and extensibility options.

 The bundled stylsheet outputs posts in a HTML format, however, you are free to change the XSLT if you'd prefer to use something different, say Markdown or Textile.
-If anyone finds this useful and wants me to include alternative format
-stylesheets, send a pull request.
+If anyone finds this useful and wants to include alternative stylesheets, please send me a pull request.

 By default, posts are output to the __converted_ folder, relative to the execution path of blogger2jekyll.exe.